KenKundert/emborg/doc/index.rst

 ---------------

 *Emborg* is a simple command line utility to orchestrate backups.
-It is built as a front-end to `Borg <https://borgbackup.readthedocs.io>`_, a powerful and fast deduplicating backup program.
+It is built as a front-end to `Borg Backup <https://borgbackup.readthedocs.io>`_, a powerful and fast deduplicating backup program.
 With *Emborg*, you specify all the details about your backups once in advance, and then use a very simple command line interface for your day-to-day activities.

 Use of *Emborg* does not preclude the use of Borg directly on the same repository.
 The philosophy of *Emborg* is to provide commands that you would